3-Ingredient Oven Baked Corned Beef Brisket

 Serving Suggestions

-With a Side Dish: serve it with sides like mashed potatoes, Colcannon, fried cabbage, and roasted potatoes.
+- Potatoes are always a great side for corned beef.
+Try sides like mashed potatoes, Colcannon, fried cabbage, and roasted potatoes.

 DID YOU MAKE THIS RECIPE?
 PLEASE leave a 🌟 star rating!
 Let me know how you liked it by leaving the 📝 comment below or share and tag me on social media @willcookforsmiles.
 DON’T FORGET to subscribe to my newsletter!